-- Former CEO of PhRMA (1996-2005) Over two decades of public service in Washington, D.C. including Special Envoy to China (2007-2009) Former board member of Inspire Pharma
+- Former CEO of PhRMA (1996-2005) - Over two decades of public service in Washington, D.C. including Special Envoy to China (2007-2009) - Former board member of Inspire Pharma - Chairman of the Board of the Metropolitan Washington, D.C.

-D.C.
 Chapter of the Cystic Fibrosis Foundation